 Free credit check:The KSV self-assessment “Der Kreditschutzverband”, founded in 1870 (KSV1870), is an important address in Austria when it comes to creditworthiness-related information.
 The company collects personal economic data on an ongoing basis.
 The KSV 1870 also receives these from affiliated banks and then forwards them to banks on request.
 This can mean, for example, that the bank finds out whether there are still open or even rejected credit relationships.
 According to the General Data Protection Regulation, you have the right to view your data once a year free of charge.
 You can assert this right at all relevant credit agencies or creditworthiness databases.
 This not only includes KSV 1870, but also companies such as CRIF or Bisnode.

 Tip: It is highly recommended to take advantage of this offer, as this will make you aware of incorrect data and you can ensure that it is deleted.
 For example, if a loan that you have already paid off is still listed, you can request that this entry be deleted.
 However, it can take up to 8 weeks for the application to actually be implemented.

 Which repayment rate should I choose?

 The ideal repayment rate depends on your goal of being debt-free.
 In the best case, the real estate loan should be paid off by the time you retire.
-Note that at the current interest rate level, it will take you about 48 years to repay a loan with an initial repayment of 1 per cent.
-With an initial repayment of 2 percent, on the other hand, the term is reduced by more than 15 years.
-It is best to adjust your repayment to the interest rate level and your age.
+Note that at current interest rates, it will take you about 48 years to repay a loan with an initial principal of 1 percent.
+With an initial repayment of 2 percent, however, the term is reduced by more than 15 years.
+It is best to adapt your repayment to the level of interest rates and your age.
 As a rule, you also have the option of repaying within the fixed-interest period.
-However, the lending banks usually charge a penalty in this case.
+However, the lending banks usually charge a penalty.